 Figure 6 displays the success rate for offending agents to score as the training proceeds.
 Our method converges to a higher-performing policy than all the baselines.
-While utilizing the Scheduler may adversely affect early performance, it leads to a significant improvement in the performance of our method.
 In our settings, although each agent only has local observations, it is able to completely observe the state space.
 MAGIC without the ability to utilize a scheduler performs poorly.
 It is interesting to note that even with unlimited vision, utilizing a complete graph for communication performs much worse than utilizing a scheduler that gives precise and targeted communication.
 Table 3 displays the success rate and average steps taken to finish an episode at convergence.
 Our method has a success rate of 98.5%, which is approximately a 10.5% improvement over the next-best baseline of GA-Comm.
-Furthermore, our method has approximately a 8x lower average variance than others at convergence.
-Even though we do not have rewards or time penalties on finishing an episode, and the discount factor is set to 1, we find our learned policy can still score within a short time.
 Our method achieves the lowest number of average steps, scoring 13.8% more quickly than the closest benchmark of GA-Comm.
-As we have outperformed all benchmarks within the previous two domains and in the complex GRF environment, we conclude that our method of "Multi-Agent Graph-attentIon Communication" (MAGIC) is high-performing, scales well to the number of agents, robust to stochasticity, and performs well with sparse rewards.
+As we have have outperformed all benchmarks within the previous two domains and in the complex GRF environment, we conclude that MAGIC is high-performing, scales well to the number of agents, robust to stochasticity, and performs well with sparse rewards.

-6.4 Communication Efficiency
+6.4.
+Communication Efficiency

 We present an analysis of the communication efficiency of our method in Table 4.
 Communicating efficiently can save resources and allow for messages to be processed more easily.
 To gauge the efficiency, we utilize the performance improvement due to communication and divide the communication graph density.
-The results here are averaged over 3 random seeds.
 The graph densities are determined using the sparsity of the adjacency matrix.
 A fullyconnected graph corresponds to a density of 1, and a graph with no connections corresponds to a density of 0.
 We perform this analysis within a Predator-Prey domain of grid size 5x5 with 3 predators, where a performance improvement refers to a reduction in steps.
 To obtain the performance improvement due to communication, we evaluate a communication-blocked variant of each method and compare the performance to the method itself.
-All methods use the same message size and one round of communication, as some baselines do not support multi-round communication.
+All methods use the same message size and one-round of communication to maintain a similar network complexity.
 Utilizing the performance improvement due to communication divided by the graph density as our metric for communication efficiency, we see that MAGIC is the most efficient.
-MAGIC communicates 27.4% more efficiently on average than baselines while also achieving the highest performance within this domain.
-Alongside achieving state-of-the-art performance, we are able to most efficiently send and receive messages, displaying the strength of our method.
+MAGIC communicates 27.4% more efficiently on average than baselines while also achieving the highest performance.